Four Kumaras: Origin

 The four Kumaras are the eldest sons of the creator-god Brahma.
 When Brahma undertook the task of creating the universe, he first created some beings from different parts of his body to aid him.
 The Kumaras were the first such beings.
 They were created from his mind and appeared as infants.
 Brahma ordered them to aid in the creation, but as manifestations of sattva (purity), and uninterested in worldly life, they refused and instead devoted themselves to God and celibacy, against the wishes of their father.
-The Bhagavata Purana narrates further that their refusal made Brahma angry and his wrath manifested into the deity Shiva.
-As per a variant, Brahma practised tapas (austerities) and pleased Vishnu, and so the latter appeared in the form of the four infant Kumaras as Brahma's sons.
+The Bhagavata Purana narrates further that their refusal made Brahma angry and his wrath manifested the deity Shiva.
+As per a variant, Brahma practised tapas (austerities) and pleased Vishnu, and so the later he appeared in the form of the four infant Kumaras as Brahma's sons.
 Some texts like the Devi Bhagavata Purana and the Bhavishya Purana narrates the four Kumaras appeared even before the Brahma of the present age (In a cycle of time, some texts say that a Brahma dies and is reborn.)

 The four Kumaras learnt the Vedas at the age of four or five.
 They thus became great jnanis (learned beings), yogis, and Siddhas (the perfect enlightened ones).
 The Kumaras remained in the form of children due to their spiritual virtues.
 The age of the sages varies in sacred texts.
 While five is the most popular, they are also mentioned as being five-year-old boys.
 They practised the vow of renunciation (sannyasa) and celibacy (brahmacharya) and remained naked.
 They wander together throughout the materialistic and spiritualistic universe without any desire but with a purpose to teach.
 They are sometimes included in the list of Siddhars (Tamil practitioners of Siddha).

 The four Kumaras are said to reside in Janaloka or Janarloka (loka or world of the intellectuals in the present parlance) or in Vishnu's abode of Vaikuntha.
 They constantly recite the mantra Hari Sharanam (Refuge in Vishnu) or sing Vishnu's praises.
 These hymns and glories of Vishnu serve as their only food.
 Another son of Brahma, the sage Narada, who is described as their disciple, extolls their virtues in the Padma Purana.
 Narada says though they appear as five-year-old children, they are the great ancestors of the world.

 They are possessed also of deep knowledge of the Samkhya philosophy.
 They are preceptors of the scriptures on duty and it is they that introduce the duties of the religion of Nivritti (inward contemplation), and cause them to "flow in the worlds".